nabla-studio/cw1155/README.md

 ```
 Register {
     "max_supply": "integer",
-    "is_transferrable": "boolean"
+    "is_transferable": "boolean"
 }
 ```
 Parameters:
 - `max_supply`: Cap on token quantity.
 If unspecified, the supply is deemed unlimited.
 Max supply cannot be increased after registration.
-- `is_transferrable`: Flag indicating if the token can be transferred post-minting, defaulting to true.
+- `is_transferable`: Flag indicating if the token can be transferred post-minting, defaulting to true.

 *Attempts to register tokens by addresses not authorized as owners will result